fedor-rusak/simpleNodeProject/README.md

 Web - network of computers providing resources and services using standard-based interfaces.

-Web-applications (that are discussed here) - application software that works in web.
+Web applications (that are discussed here) - application software that works in web.

 # Web-applications reality